-For the fifth straight season, the Chicago Wolves are excited to offer “Howl For Your Health.”
-It's a program challenging America’s youth, their families, and schools to incorporate physical activity into the everyday lives of students.
+For the sixth straight season, the Chicago Wolves are excited to offer “Howl For Your Health.”
+This program challenges America’s youth, families and schools to incorporate physical activity into the everyday lives of students.

-In the past 30 years, obesity has more than doubled among children and more than tripled among adolescents.
-According to the Centers for Disease Control and Prevention (CDC), obese children and adolescents have a greater risk of developing bone and joint problems, sleep apnea and social and psychological problems such as stigmatization and poor self esteem.
-Obesity can also lead to other health problems such as heart disease, type 2 diabetes, high blood pressure and certain cancers.
+Over the last 30 years, the obesity rate has more than doubled among children and more than tripled among adolescents.
+According to the Centers for Disease Control and Prevention (CDC), obese children and adolescents have a greater risk of developing bone and joint problems, sleep apnea and social and psychological problems such as stigmatization and poor self-esteem.
+Obesity can also lead to other health problems such as heart disease, Type 2 diabetes, high blood pressure and certain cancers.

-“Howl For Your Health” is designed to use Wolves resources to bring America’s sedentary habits to light and initiate changes that can be used to maintain a healthy lifestyle for our students.
-This program uses activity charts, healthy lifestyle tips, and posters to create an environment of self-awareness in the home and the schools.
+“Howl For Your Health” is designed to use Wolves resources to bring America’s sedentary habits to light and inspire changes that can facilitate a healthy lifestyle for students.
+This program uses activity charts, healthy lifestyle tips and posters to create an environment of self-awareness in the home and at school.

 In addition to the activity goal charts, we recommend using a physical fitness test to help students see improvement in their fitness level.
-Five physical tests are administered by the physical education teacher: shuttle run, sit-up minute test, push-up test, one mile run/walk, and sit and reach.
+Five physical tests can be administered by the physical education teacher: shuttle run, sit up minute test, push up test, one-mile run/walk, and sit-and-reach.
 The students should be tested at the beginning of the program and at the conclusion to determine improvement.

 Students who improve in three of the five physical tests AND/OR complete their activity charts receive a certificate redeemable for a complimentary ticket to a select 2013-14 Chicago Wolves home game.